 Students previously enrolled and in good academic standing in a degree program who wish to re-enter Williams after absence of a full fall or spring semester are required to submit an application for re-admission.
-No application fee is required; however, all students applying for re-admission to the College must have no outstanding financial obligation to Williams Baptist College and must be current on all student loans.
+An application fee is not required; however, all students applying for re-admission to the University must not have an outstanding financial obligation to Williams Baptist University and must be current on all student loans.
 Official transcripts from each college or university attended since the last enrollment at Williams must be submitted.
 Any student who has been out of Williams for five years or more must resubmit transcripts of college/university work completed prior to attendance at Williams.
 If re-admission is granted, the students are expected to fulfill the degree requirements of the catalog under which they are re-admitted.